-Impacts on Proposed Revised Designated Critical Habitat for the Humpback Whale Both the Central America and Mexico DPSs feed off the West Coast of the United States from California to Alaska.
-Proposed critical habitat for these DPSs of highly-migratory species include the waters of MBNMS (84 FR 54354).
+Impacts on Designated Critical Habitat for the Humpback Whale

+NMFS designated critical habitat for the endangered Central America DPS and the threatened Mexico DPS for humpback whales.
+Critical habitat for these DPSs of highly-migratory species include the waters of MBNMS (84 FR 54354).
 NMFS identified prey essential habitat features for these DPSs including migratory corridors and ambient soundscape conditions that do not hinder access to prey.
 Prey availability is specifically defined as primarily euphausiids and small pelagic schooling fishes of sufficient quality, abundance, and accessibility within humpback whale feeding areas to support feeding and population growth.
 In addition, NMFS identified ocean noise, climate change, direct harvest of the prey by fisheries, and marine pollution as having the potential to negatively impact the essential prey feature and the ability of feeding areas to support the conservation of listed humpback whales in the North Pacific.
 These essential features are present in the action area.
 However, the activities that MBNMS proposes to conduct (routine field activities and revisions to management plan activities and regulations) are low in intensity and frequency and would not result in any change in these essential features.
 Therefore, the proposed action would have no effect on proposed designated critical habitat for the humpback whale.